 When I was younger and I would be sent to my room without dessert because I was going to sneak some cookies the next day, at least I had the cookies to look forward to.
 I never really felt bad when I took them because I’d already done my time.
 It was like a pre-paid sin.
 I know how it sounds, now but you have to remember I was a kid.
 I would gauge the boundaries of my upcoming transgression on the severity of the punishment I received.
 For instance, if I knew it was the day I was rude to my teacher I had to figure out in my head just how rude I could be.

 But the car thing was really out there.
 On the day I was supposed to commit the crime I remember trying to injure myself to get out of it.
 I jumped out of a tree and broke my ankle.
 My neighbor saw what went on and called an ambulance, so in a moment of complete clarity I ended up jumping off the stretcher and stealing the ambulance and driving myself to the hospital.
 Two birds, one stone.
 My parents told me they were proud of my composure, but were still glad I missed prom so I would learn something from the experience.
 I guess in retrospect that without discipline you’d never learn anything.
-Even if it ends up being what you don’t learn … which in this case was how to steal a car.
+Even if it ends up being what you don’t learn… which in this case was how to hot-wire a car.

 like it, share it!